DataBiosphere/cgp-deployment/README.md

 |ALL TCP|TCP|0 - 65535|\<Name of your Security Group>|

 ### 4. Create your Host VM's Subdomain
 Now we need to create a subdomain and link it to for Host VM.
-Your subdomain should contain your.
+Your subdomain should contain your name.
 So if your name is Bob, your subdomain should be `bob.ucsc-cgp-dev.org`.

 9. Select the top toolbar.
 Click **Service**.
 Then, click **Route 53**.